pongrut/RoboND-Home-Service-Robot/writeup.md

    2. Goal with **/move_base_simple/goal** topic : The destination goal of robot navigation.

 2. Local information (dynamic data)
    1. Adaptive Monte Carlo Localization (AMCL) with **/tf** topic: A probabilistic localization system for a robot moving in 2D.
+The algorithm starts with the previous belief on robot location.
+Then, in the first loop, an odometry and laser measurement update.
+In the second loop, a resampling of particles occurs.
+Finally, the new location estimation is generated.
    2. Odometry with **/odom** topic: The estimation of robot position relative to a starting location.
    3. Laser range finder with **/scan** topic: A sensor for measuring distances (ranging) around the robot by illuminating the target with laser light 360 degrees.